 In partnership with the Washington State Department of Agriculture, WSU has conducted targeted applied research and extension related to anaerobic digestion and other energy conversion technologies for dairy, animal and organic waste for much of the past decade.

 During the 2017-2019 biennium, CSANR is collaborating on projects to evaluate a dissolved air flotation (DAF) system for recovery of phosphorus, fine solids, and associated nitrogen from dairy manure, as well as extension to improve decision-making about nutrient recovery technologies on dairies, and ongoing support of Washington State Department of Agriculture’s efforts relating to Dairy Nutrient Management.
+A complete list of current Appendix A projects is also available from CAHNRS Office of Research.

 Reports from past work are available for the following periods: